 - A rewritten guest post

-As an example, the Act-On eBook “6 Tips for More Effective Hashtags” was created by compiling and polishing a series of blog posts.
+As an example, the Act-On eBook “How to Create a Successful Newsletter” was created by compiling and polishing a series of blog posts.

-“If you build it, they will come” may work for invisible baseball teams on rural farms, but it definitely doesn’t work for blog posts.
+“If you build it, they will come” may work for baseball teams, but it definitely doesn’t work for blog posts.

 Some marketing experts recommend investing 4-5 hours of promotion for every hour spent creating a post.
 If that seems impossible, aim for a 50/50 split.
 That’s the formula most successful bloggers force themselves to stick to, even if they’d really rather just go write another post.